etterathe/etterathe/README.md

 ## Hi there 👋
- I'm Wiktor, AI/ML Engineer specializing in implementing practical machine learning solutions.
+ I'm Wiktor, AI/ML Engineer specializing in augmented intelligence solutions.

  You can read more about me on [my webiste](https://etterathe.github.io/portfolio/).